 - You must be serving in the National Guard, Army Reserve, or some other type of military reserve and must be called to Active Duty, or a dependent of someone who is.

 - You must be serving in Regular Military (the official armed forces), or a dependent of someone who is.

 In either case, if you’re in active service or are a dependent of someone in active service when the loan is taken out, the relief/decrease of that loan will not apply and the original contract interest rate will be maintained.

-However, not everyone qualifies for SCRA protections, even though they are in service, for instance:
+However, not everyone in service qualifies for SCRA protections.
+For instance: